 Meconium aspiration syndrome refers to a set of breathing problems caused by inhalation of meconium, a baby’s first stool.
 It’s a thick, greenish substance that lines the lower intestines of the fetus and is made up of mucus, lanugo, epithelial cells, and amniotic fluid.
 Meconium is different from ordinary stool because it is sterile.
 (R)

 In ordinary circumstances, your baby will pass the meconium within the first few days after birth.
 However, sometimes the baby passes the meconium while still in the uterus or during delivery — if he or she inhales it, this is called meconium aspiration syndrome.
 When that happens, it can have a serious impact on your baby’s health.

-In most cases, meconium aspiration syndrome will cause no long-term side effects.
-Treatment typically occurs immediately after birth and most symptoms will be gone within a few days.
-In very severe cases, there may be long-term effects.
-Below, we’ll go over the causes, symptoms, and treatment methods for meconium aspiration syndrome, along with what questions you should ask your doctor, what sort of legal consequences surround this condition, and support resources to consult.
+While meconium aspiration syndrome usually doesn’t have long-term side effects, very severe cases may have scary ones.
+Below, we’ll go over the causes, symptoms, and treatment for meconium aspiration syndrome, along with what questions you should ask your doctor, what sort of legal consequences surround this condition, and support resources to consult.

 - Meconium Aspiration Syndrome: What You Need to Know